jumppad-labs/jumppad/README.md

 ### Functional tests:

-To run the functional tests ensure that Docker is running in your environment then run `make test_functional` functional tests are executed with GoDog cucumber test runner for Go.
-Note: These tests create real blueprints and can a few minutes to run.
+To run the functional tests ensure that Docker is running in your environment then run `make test_functional`. unctional tests are executed with GoDog cucumber test runner for Go.
+Note: These tests execute real blueprints and can a few minutes to run.

 ```shell
 ➜ make test_functional